-First of all a little bit about the history of Aluminum.
+First a bit about the history of Aluminum

-Aluminum is the most widely used nonferrous metal It comes second after iron.
-The list of things which are made of aluminum is very extensive so I will only name a few:
+Aluminum is the most widely used nonferrous metal.
+It comes second after iron.
+The list of things that are made of aluminum is very extensive, so I will only name a few:

 - In transportation, it is used for cars, aircraft, boats, bicycles, and spacecraft.